Causal inference in degenerate systems: An impossibility result: Tests for the uniqueness of Markov boundary

 \begin{remark} The test in step (3) of Algorithm 2 aims to decide if $X_i$ is an essential variable.
-Alternatively, one may directly test $X_i \ind Y \mid \mS \setminus \{X_i\}$.
-This results in Algorithm 3 described in the supplementary material.
-However, the conditional set $\mS \setminus \{X_i\}$ is generally very large, so that the conditional independence test may have low power. \end{remark} \begin{remark} A naive algorithm based on Theorem \ref{T04} involves first constructing $\mathcal{E}$ by finding all essential variables in $\mS$, and then testing if $Y\ind \mS\mid \mathcal{E}$.
-This results in Algorithm 4 described in the supplementary material. \end{remark}
+Alternatively, one may directly test

+This results in Algorithm S1 described in the supplementary material.
+However, the conditional set $\mS \setminus \{X_i\}$ is generally very large, so that the conditional independence test for \eqref{eqn:test} may have low power. \end{remark}

+\begin{remark} A naive algorithm based on Theorem \ref{T04} involves first constructing the set of essential variables $\mathcal{E}$ in $\mS$, and then testing if $Y\ind \mS\mid \mathcal{E}$.
+This results in Algorithm S2 described in the supplementary material. \end{remark}